Ghana–United States relations: 21st century

 In 1998, Bill Clinton became the first sitting US president to visit Ghana.
 Barack Obama followed suit in July 2009.
 In March 2023, US Vice President Kamala Harris also visited Ghana and announced new US investments and partnership initiatives, underscoring the friendly relations between the two countries.

-In 2025, Ghana agreed to accept West Africans deported from the United States, with president John Mahama citing the visa-free movement protocal among ECOWAS states.
+In 2025, Ghana agreed to accept West Africans deported from the United States, with president John Mahama citing the visa-free movement protocol among ECOWAS states.
 According the president, plans were in place to repatriate the deportees to their home countries, beginning with Nigerians in the first batch.
+In exchange for accepting the deportees, the U.S. lifted visa restrictions on Ghana.

 Cultural relations

 Cultural and social relations between Ghana and the US are multifaceted.
 In 1961, Ghana was the first country to which the United States sent Peace Corps volunteers.
 Since then, thousands of Americans have supported development and education projects in Ghana.
 At the same time, there is a significant Ghanaian diaspora in the US.
 According to estimates, approximately 250,000 Ghanaians were living in the United States in 2015, primarily in metropolitan areas such as New York, Washington, D.C., Chicago, and Atlanta.
 This diaspora community and Americans of Ghanaian descent contribute to cultural exchange and maintain numerous associations and networks.
 Historically, there have been close ties between Ghana and African American civil rights activists: Nkrumah himself studied in the US, and figures such as W. E. B. Du Bois moved from America to Ghana in the 1960s, which was then a center of Pan-Africanism.
 In 2019, Ghana launched the Year of Return initiative, symbolically calling on the descendants of enslaved Africans in the US to return to commemorate their shared heritage 400 years after the start of the transatlantic slave trade.
 The campaign was very well received and caused visitor numbers from the US to skyrocket.
 US citizens now make up one of the largest group of foreign tourists in Ghana.

 Thousands of Ghanaians have been educated in the United States.
 Close relations are maintained between educational and scientific institutions, and cultural links between Ghanaians and African Americans are strong.
 However, Americans in Ghana are sometimes negatively viewed and stereotyped as arrogant.

 Through the U.S. International Visitor Program, Ghanaian parliamentarians and other government officials have become acquainted with U.S. congressional and state legislative practices and have participated in programs designed to address other issues of interest.